thiskevinwang/coffee-code-climb/content/blog/2020/07/26/database.md

 Running `npx pgtyped -w -c config.json` generates an adjacent file, `./sql/example.queries.ts`

-### The Sauce
+### Tinkering

 Here's a chunk of code.
-In a nutshell, it creates a `user`, and inserts 50 x 50 `comments` into the database.
+In a nutshell, it creates a `user`, and iterates over a 50 x 50 matrix, inserting 2500 `comments` into the database.

 `./index.ts`